-Corporation Road Community Primary School Early Years Foundation Stage Policy (September 2020)
+Corporation Road Community Primary School Early Years Foundation Stage Policy

 Policy Version Control

-Policy prepared by (name and designation) Ann Pringleton, Headteacher
+Policy prepared by (name and designation) Gareth McManus SENCO

-Policy Date
+Last review date October 2022

-Description of changes
+Description of changes No updates

-Date of Local Advisory Board approval January 2018

-Chair of Local Advisory Board Valerie Johnston

-Next review date March 2020

-Date of LGB approval March 2020

 Chair of Local Governing Body Chris Archer

-Next review date September 2022
+Next review date October 2023

-Corporation Road Community Primary School has high ambitions for all children and recognises that each child is unique.
+Corporation Road Community Primary School has high ambitions for all children and recognizes that each child is unique.
 Children have different starting points to their learning and bring differing experiences of life to school.
 We aim for children to be well-rounded individuals who are independent, resilient, and confident in themselves and with others.